hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 mvn -P sentinel sentinel:take-snapshot@take
 ```

-Then, to check the schema structure at runtime, uncomment the DatabaseVerifier call in the App.java class.
-This will display any found differences in the logs.
+Then, to check the schema structure at runtime, uncomment the `DatabaseVerifier` method call in the `App.java` class.
+At runtime this will searchf or and display any differences in the log file.

 Other Sentinel commands: